spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/cluster-deployment.md

 title: "Create Cluster Definition"
 description: "Define your Edge cluster using the Edge hosts that are registered and available."
 hide_table_of_contents: false
-sidebar_position: 30
+sidebar_position: 70
 tags: ["edge"]
 ---

-To complete the Edge Installation process, an Edge host must become a member of a host cluster.
-You can add an Edge host to an existing host cluster of type Edge Native, or you can create a new host cluster for Edge hosts and make the Edge host a member.
+Once the Edge host has been deployed and registered with Palette, it is ready to be assigned to a host cluster.
+You can add an Edge host to an existing Edge cluster, or you can create a new host cluster for Edge hosts and make the Edge host a member.
+This applies both to Edge hosts deployed to a physical site and Edge hosts deployed as Virtual Machines (VM).

 Select the workflow that best fits your needs.